pnidl/home-manager/README.md

 * __Extensibility__
 	* the prototype should provide a platform for future extensions like connectivity to some super market APIs, supplies prices, etc.

+## Principles
+* __JEE7__ - As I am a Java developer and my next professional project will be JEE and JBoss based, I've chosen JEE7 as a main framework for backend development to get some experience with it.
+* __Angular2__ - It's hot, it's single-page approach, it uses TypeScript on top of that dumb JavaScript
+* __Decomposition__ - For the prototype the application is decomposed to frontend and backend part only.
+Internal decomposition is described in [Components chapter](#components) but in reality the whole backend is just a single monolithic application.
+However decomposition in later stages should be prepared as effortless as possible.
+* __Single model codebase__ - In previous projects it was almost always necessary to create multiple levels of model classes - DBOs, DTOs and VOs, let's try something old - benefit from JPA entities and easy JSON serialization.
+It may also be beneficial for later testing of NoSQL databases.

 ## Context
 There really is not much to say about the context of the simple system as Home manager is in a prototype phase.